XtremeOwnage/WarBot/README.md

 More details can be found at https://xtremeownage.com/index.php?threads/version-1-0-released.20561/

 You may join the discord server @ https://discord.gg/G4DUT7N to talk to me directly.

+To submit a request for a new feature, please submit through github via https://github.com/XtremeOwnage/WarBot/issues/new/choose